riccione83/yac-calendar/README.md

-`date` => First date to show (this will select the first month) `timeRange` => Start and End date for the selection (optional) `onSelectRange` => callback after new range selected on the calendar.
+`date` => First date to show (this will select the first month) `timeRange` => Start and End date for the selection (optional) `onSelectRange` => Callback after new range selected on the calendar.
+`useDoubleMonths` => Will show the component as 2 months calendar.

 ## License